nikitavoloboev/data/travel/visited/russia.md

 # Russia

-TL;DR Russia and its people are beautiful but [Russian government is the worst and we need to do everything to educate and mobilize the majority of Russians to move towards democratic non presidential model of government](https://twitter.com/Kasparov63/status/1498380622473179144).
+TL;DR Russia and most of its people are beautiful and kind but [Russian government is the worst (oppresses freedom and stops prosperity)](https://twitter.com/Kasparov63/status/1498380622473179144).
+Need to do everything to educate and mobilize the majority of Russians to realize the true situation they are in and mobilize them to voice their opinion for a more democratic and perhaps republic way of government.
+Where presidential ability can never grow to the extent of a dictatorship.

+As for how to get there, for one, western governments should not stop the flow of information between countries ([should not block research from Russians being published, should stop labeling all Russians as aggressors etc.](https://www.youtube.com/watch?v=rTwrrqwa0f4)).
+Secondly, there should be tools built that can circumvent ability for government to block out ability for people to organize into massive crowds of people at will.

+> Below is mostly just my opinion on how things in Russia are (hindsight is that I never truly lived in Russia, just was born there and left when 10.
+Rest I get from outside media, friends and my occasional visits).

 The number of [crimes against humanity](https://www.youtube.com/watch?v=E_2Vy9B8hic) committed by governments of [China, Russia, Turkey, Belarus, North Korea ..](https://worldpopulationreview.com/country-rankings/dictatorship-countries) against [its citizens](https://twitter.com/civ_soc/status/1453386761367871495) is [horrific](https://www.reddit.com/r/europe/comments/p37il1/artyom_milushkin_and_his_wife_leah_milushkina/).
 Need to do everything possible to turn these countries into functional democracies with actually working & fair Judiciary system (where you can't [use judges to give any verdict you need](https://twitter.com/christogrozev/status/1493555681059823617)) & judge [existing dictators](https://www.theatlantic.com/magazine/archive/2021/12/the-autocrats-are-winning/620526/) with all their helpers accordingly.